-Severe tantrum Meltdown ☐ Started when demand was denied or when the child was asked to do ☐ Started with some stress, for example, a change of situation or after a something stressful day ☐ The child seems to be aware of or watching others reactions ☐ The child does not show any awareness of others' reactions nanaged: Severe tantrum Meltdown ☐ Stay calm.
+- Stay calm.
 Your panic will only make the situation worse.
-Don't cry or yell and keep your voice firm and steady; children are reassured by firmness.
-Catch it early: read early signals and try: Distracting the child to something of the child's interest and which is calming for the child, for example, their choice of music or game.
-Show that you are aware that the child is upset by saying in a calm voice : "I know you are upset."
-Help the child communicate the demand better by using some practised way of communicating, for example, saying stop or using a visual symbol to stop an activity.
-Praise the child for communicating.
-Help the child by removing demands from the child and reducing any sensory overload such as noise, such as moving to a calmer place.
-Use some practised calming method, such as a sensory toy or listening to music Remove attention, unless doing so would put the child at risk Use a soothing method that you know works on your child, for example, hugging, touching, holding, singing, DO NOT give in or bribe the child ☐ Some children may need to be left alone, removing stimulation and demands, in a safe and calm place, to calm down, but do not create prolonged isolation for the child.
-DO NOT criticise the child DO NOT reason or argue Do NOT try to teach good behaviour at this time. ☐ Remain aware of the child's and others' safety, act promptly if anyone is at risk of getting hurt down and settled, what would be unacce as settled, and only about how the child calmed eptable (hitting others or breaking things) and e.
-Build a reward programme (giving stickers) future.
-Don't criticise the child.
+Don't cry or yell and keep your voice firm and steady; children are reassured by firmness. - □ Catch it early: read early signals and try distracting the child to something of the child's interest and which is calming for the child, for example, their choice of music or game. - □ Show that you are aware that the child is upset by saying in a calm voice: "I know you are upset." - Help the child by removing demands from the child and reducing any sensory overload such as noise, such as moving to a calmer place. - ☐ Use some practised calming method, such as a sensory toy or listening to music. - □ Use a soothing method that you know works on your child, for example, hugging, touching, holding or singing. - Some children may need to be left alone, removing stimulation and demands, in a safe and calm place, to calm down, but do not create prolonged isolation for the child. - DO NOT criticise the child.
+DO NOT reason or argue.
+Do NOT try to teach good behaviour at this time. - □ Talk about the incident after the child has settled, and only about how the child calmed down and settled, what would be unacceptable (hitting others or breaking things) and what she/he could do better in the future.
+Build a reward programme (giving stickers) for the child showing good behaviour in future.
+Don't criticise the child. - Remain aware of the child's and others' safety, act promptly if anyone is at risk of getting hurt